davidsimowitz/Udacity_FSWD_Nanodegree_project_2/README.md

 ---------------------------------------------
 P2: Portfolio Site

 Cross-device compatibility is essential when designing a site, especially since more than half of all internet traffic originates from mobile devices.
-Therefore, this project's focus is to design and implement a portfolio website—displaying images, descriptions, and links to each of the projects completed throughout the course of the Full Stack Web Developer Nanodegree—that adheres to responsive web design.
+Therefore, this project's focus was to design and implement a portfolio website—displaying images, descriptions, and links to each of the projects completed throughout the course of the Full Stack Web Developer Nanodegree—that adheres to responsive web design.

 Requirements